kubernetes/community/sig-etcd/charter.md

 ### Out of scope

-- Structure of data stored in etcd is owned by SIG API Machinery
+- Structure of data stored in etcd by Kubernetes components is owned by SIG API Machinery

 ## Roles and Organization Management